 You can use 2 cones as upright frames to make a goal if you have them.

-If you don’t have cones, you can use anything that’ll mark out the goal.
+You can use anything to mark the goal if you don’t have cones.
 You could use 2 garbage cans or place 2 jackets on the ground.
 It’s important that you can easily see the goal, so try your best to make it as visible as possible.

 Make sure you have enough space in front of your goal to move around and shoot from different angles.

-Also, it’s good to practice your shooting while the ball is moving.
+Also, practicing your shooting while the ball is moving is good.
 Even if you practice shooting by yourself, we’ll show you how to get the ball moving so you can practice shooting like you’re in a real-game situation.

-Once you’ve got your goal set up, you can practice some shooting drills.
+Once you’ve set your goal, you can practice shooting drills.
 We’ll show you some drills you can do alone.

 Soccer shooting drills to do alone

-Shooting drills are a great way to practice your shooting, and you can do some even if you’re alone.
+Shooting drills are a great way to practice your shooting; you can do some even if you’re alone.
 Let’s look at 4 shooting drills:

 - One-touch shooting